 Hut-Based Recreational Level 2: Analyzing Snow Stability and Avalanche Hazard

 This course is based in a hut high in the beautiful San Juan mountains.
-Food and accommodation is all inclusive in the fee.
 Being immersed in the mountains allows for more field time and an intimate interaction with the snow environment.

 Level II Course Objectives: